-The Bank assesses the potential impact of the application of IFRS 9 on its financial statements.
+The Bank assesses the potential impact of the application of IFRS 9 on its financial statements, but has not completed it.
 Given the nature of the Bank, it is expected that this standard will have a pervasive impact on the Bank's financial statements.
 In particular, it is expected that the calculation of the impairment of financial instruments based on the expected credit loss will result in an increase in the overall level of impairment.
+However, the Bank has not yet completed a preliminary assessment of the effects of the new standard until the date of these financial statements.